stv707/container_labs/exercises/day1/2-changing_images/README.md

 In this exercise, we'll learn how to modify an existing Docker image, and commit it as a new one.

-To accomplish this, we'll modify the `ubuntu:16.04` image to include the `ping` utility.
+To accomplish this, we'll modify the `ubuntu:latest` image to include the `ping` utility.

 ### Getting setup

-First download the `ubuntu:16.04` image with `docker pull`.
+First download the `ubuntu:latest` image with `docker pull`.
 (You might already have this if you have completed the previous tutorial.)

 ```
-$ docker pull ubuntu:16.04
+$ docker pull ubuntu:latest
 16.04: Pulling from library/ubuntu
 c62795f78da9: Pull complete
 d4fceeeb758e: Pull complete